HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

     #    hosts:
     #      - app.heartex.local

-  # Definition of the serviceAccount used to run LSE app.
+  # Definition of the serviceAccount used to run Label Studio Enterprise
   serviceAccount:
-    # Specifies whether a service account should be created
+    # Specifies whether to create a service account
     create: true
     # The name of the service account to use.
     # If not set and create is true, a name is generated using the fullname template
     name: ""
-    # Extra annotations for the serviceAccount definition.
+    # Extra k8s annotations for the serviceAccount definition.
 This can either be
     # YAML or a YAML-formatted multi-line templated string map of the
-    # annotations to apply to the serviceAccount.
+    # k8s annotations to apply to the serviceAccount.
     annotations: {}

 rqworker: